 The Florida Times Union wrote: “The bloody deed at Fort Worth will be condemned, we are sure, by the laboring men of the country just as emphatically as by any other class of citizens.”

-Locally, on March 2 the Fort Worth Gazette reported that three hundred T&P and Missouri-Kansas-Texas (Katy, part of the Missouri Pacific network) workers had gone on strike, their goal being to stop rail traffic into and out of Fort Worth.
+Locally, on March 2 the Fort Worth Gazette reported that three hundred T&P and Katy workers had gone on strike, their goal being to stop rail traffic into and out of Fort Worth.
 Soon it was common to see armed men—on both sides of the strike—loitering near rail yards and tracks, as if waiting for something to happen.

 As the threat of violence grew in Fort Worth, Sheriff Walter Maddox hired extra deputies.
 Among them was former City Marshal Timothy Isaiah “Longhaired Jim” Courtright.
 (Photo from Tarrant County College NE.)
-After Courtright’s arrest on October 18 and his escape on October 19 in 1884, he had avoided Fort Worth for several months.
+After Courtright’s arrest on October 18, 1884 and his escape the next day, Courtright had avoided Fort Worth for several months.
 But early in 1886 he had returned and reopened his T.I.C. detective agency.

 On March 25 the Gazette reported that the few trains that were running were moving slowly in case the tracks had been vandalized.